Ralph Byrd

 Ralph Byrd (April 22, 1909 – August 18, 1952) was an American actor.
-He was most famous for playing the comic strip character Dick Tracy on screen, in serials, films and television.
+He was most famous for playing the comic strip character Dick Tracy on screen, in serials, feature films, and television.

 Early life and career

 The son of George and Edna May Byrd, Ralph Byrd was born in Dayton, Ohio.
 Before he began acting in films, he sang and danced in theatrical productions.
+He debuted in movies with a bit part in Red-Headed Woman in (1932).